 Getting social care conversations right to improve care and support: exploring evaluation of “The 3 Conversations” in adult social care

-Madeleine Stevens In progress
+Madeleine Stevens Completed 2024

-Madeleine Stevens In progress
+Madeleine Stevens Completed 2024

 The 3 Conversations (3Cs) is a particular strengths-based approach to providing services that work collaboratively with people seeking support, including carers.
 Adult social work in England is increasingly seeking to try out ‘strengths’ or ‘asset-based’ approaches; these, rather than focussing on what is lacking, set out to recognise the strengths in individuals, those around them, and their communities.
 A strengths-based approach aims to support people to be independent, and focus services where they are most needed.